Reviews You Can Rely On

 Should You Buy the NRS Paddle Wetshoe?

-As a dedicated paddling bootie, the NRS Paddle Wetshoe is our clear favorite.
-It was an easy pick for our Top Pick for Paddling Award, with superb warmth, glove-like fit, and flexibility.
-While it excels in water and not so much on land, we think the people buying will be pleased with it out on the water.
-These shoes bring a ton of value to a dedicated boater for their price.
-At an unbelievably low price, you get a simple, clean, and efficient design with high-quality neoprene, and sticky rubber.
-These shoes almost won our Best Buy Award, missing it only because of their lack of versatility.
+As a dedicated paddling bootie, the NRS Paddle Wetshoe is a great option, with its superb warmth, glove-like fit, and flexibility.
+While this isn't a great shoe for using on land, we think they are pretty impressive out on the water.
+These shoes have a simple, clean, and efficient design with high-quality neoprene and sticky rubber.
 If you're looking for a shoe to be used primarily on the water, these are very hard to beat both from a performance and price perspective.
 However, if you're expecting a lot of use out of the water, you can probably get a better value with a more versatile water shoe.

 What Other Water Shoes Should You Consider?

-If you were looking for a more sneaker-type water shoe than bootie or socks, the Astral Brewer 2.0 is a great all-around shoe we feel is more versatile for water fun with fewer limitations.
+If you were looking for a more sneaker-type water shoe than booties or socks, the Astral Brewer 2.0 is a great all-around shoe we feel is more versatile for water fun with fewer limitations.
+You could also check out the Xero Aqua X Sport, a great shoe for water adventures where warmth isn't a worry.